Mudit1234Sinha/Sentiment-Analysis/README.md

 # Sentiment-Analysis

-Sentiment Analysis using Glove Vector
+I have made this Sentiment Analysis using Glove Vector which uses Sequential Model and Adam Optimizer